-Learning outcomes: After completing the course, a student:

-- Masters certain part of professional ICT work in enterprises or public organisations; - Can analyse and reflect on the work experience with Information Processing Science studies; - Can write an informative report of his/her work experience.
+After completing the course, the student: will master certain part of professional ICT work in enterprises or public organisations; can analyse and reflect on the work experience with Information Processing Science studies; can write an informative report on his /her work experience.

-Working at least four months in professional ICT responsibilities that require university level studies.
+Working one to four months in professional ICT responsibilities that require university level studies.
 The work will be analysed and reflected by reporting.